cmb69/chess_xh/README.md

 1. Unzip the distribution on your computer.
 1. Upload the whole folder `chess/` to your server into the `plugins/` folder of  CMSimple_XH.
-1. Set write permissions for the subfolders `css/`, `data/` and `languages/`.
+1. Set write permissions for the subfolders `css/` and `languages/`.
-1. Protect Chess_XH's data/ folder against direct access by any means your webserver provides. .htaccess files for Apache servers are already placed there.
 1. Check under `Plugins` → `Chess`, if all requirements are fulfilled.

 ## Settings